 - shipping costs

-- what discounts you get for ordering higher quantities
+- what discounts do you get for ordering higher quantities

-- how much individuals samples cost + individual shipping (could you dropship?)
+- how much do individuals samples cost + individual shipping (could you drop ship?)

 The higher your order value is the most advantage you have in terms of getting preferable payment terms.
 The more you order, the more your supplier is going to want to work with you.

-Note that this is relative for the supplier size (30,000$ may be large for one factory but low for another).
+Note that this is relative to the supplier size (30,000$ may be large for one factory but low for another).

 Once you build a little bit of a relationship with your supplier and they see you as a good long-term opportunity, they will usually start lowering costs.

 If you have already ordered a lot from the supplier, then you are in a good business position to renegotiate payment terms relative to what you have been offered the first time around